The Diary of Lady Murasaki: Background

 Murasaki's given name is unknown.
 Women were often identified by their rank or that of a husband or another close male relative.
-"Murasaki" was given to her at court, from a character in Tale of the Genji; "Shikibu" denotes her father's rank at the Ministry of Ceremonial Affairs (Shikibu-shō).
+"Murasaki" was given to her at court, from a character in The Tale of Genji; "Shikibu" denotes her father's rank at the Ministry of Ceremonial Affairs (Shikibu-shō).
 A member of a minor branch of the Fujiwara clan, her father was a scholar of Chinese literature who educated both his children in classical Chinese, although educating a female child was exceedingly uncommon.